Hello! Kumusta? (That’s “How are you?” in Filipino.)

 Welcome to Samut-samot!
 Samut-samot is a Filipino noun that refers to a mixture or a collection of varied things.
 It can also be used as a Filipino adjective to describe such a collection.

 In this site, you’ll find various free educational resources for Filipino students, parents, and educators—or anyone who’d like to learn the Filipino language.
 Samut-samot’s primary purpose is to share homemade worksheets and teaching materials in Filipino.

 Samut-samot is managed by former teacher and homeschooling Filipino mom Pia.
 She started blogging in 2012 to share the worksheets she made for her daughter while they were homeschooling.
 She also shares original short stories and poems in Filipino.

+You may find free educational materials posted in my Blog.
 Feel free to look around the site by clicking on a category or tag on the right.
 You can also type the topic in Filipino in the Search box.
 If you do, you’ll be shown a list of blog posts on that topic.

 Samut-samot visitors come from many parts of the world.
 You’ll find Filipinos in a lot a places!
 (We’re the friendliest bunch!)
 Shown below are some of their comments.
 You can view the rest of the comments left by wonderful people in the About page.

 If you would like to send Pia a message, click “Contact” in the main menu above.

 Hello, Ms. Pia.
 Thank you so much for your generosity, effort, and love for teaching.
 I deeply appreciate that you share your works to the public for free.
 Your explanations and worksheets are absolutely helpful.Mau